MatrixEditor/caterpillar/README.md

 obj2 = unpack(Format, data_le)
 assert obj2.names == obj.names

-# to pack with a different endian for field 'b', use 'order'
+# to pack with a different endian for fields 'a' and 'b', use 'order'
 data_be = pack(obj, Format, order=BigEndian)
 assert data_le != data_be
 ```